prestonlisek32/odin-landing-page/README.md

 # odin-landing-page

-Practicing looking at a design and converting it to a website.
+Generic website landing page

 ## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Dependencies
+The purpose of this project is to practice looking at a design and converting it to a website using HTML/CSS.

 ### Installing